-If you’ve been a Linux or macOS user, you would be aware of the different window management solutions available on both platforms.
-However, when it comes to Windows, there are not as many good options.
-And, even though you do get the native utility, Windows Snap, it does not offer as much flexibility as some other window management services.
-But, thanks to PowerToys, you get FancyZones, which is probably one of the most feature-rich and customizable window management utilities for Windows out there.
+If you’ve been a macOS user, you’d be aware of the different window manager apps on Mac.
+However, when it comes to Windows, there aren’t as many good options: while you do get the native utility, Windows Snap, it lacks flexibility and functionality compared to some other window management services.
+But thanks to PowerToys, you have FancyZones, which is probably one of the most feature-rich and customizable window management utilities for Windows out there.

-To get started with FancyZones, when you launch the utility for the first time, you need to set a layout as your default option.
-This is the one that gets picked every time you arrange your windows unless you explicitly choose another layout.
-Once that’s set, press the Windows+` shortcut to launch FancyZones editor.
+Once you’ve set the layout, press the Windows+` shortcut to launch the FancyZones editor.
 Now, on the layout screen, select a layout and the number of rows and grids you need.
 Alternatively, you can also select the custom option to create a custom layout for your windows.
 Finally, press the Shift key and drag the windows to snap them in place on the layout.

 3. PowerToys Run

-Besides looking up apps, files, and folders, another useful scenario where you can put PowerToys Run to use is when you need to perform quick calculations.
-Since now, you can simply press the activation shortcut to invoke Run and enter your operations here to get the result, without having to open the calculator app every time you have to perform some calculations.
+Besides looking up apps, files, and folders, PowerToys Run can also be used to perform quick calculations.
+For this, you can simply press the activation shortcut to invoke Run and enter your operations here to get the result.
 Besides, like any other utility, you can also change a few settings for Run, such as the trigger shortcut and the number of returned search results.
 [Check out our detailed guide on PowerToys Run.]

 4. Shortcut Guide

-Shortcut Guide is a simple utility that provides you all the shortcuts for the current state of the desktop on your Windows 10 machine.
+Shortcut Guide is a simple utility that gives you all the shortcuts for the current state of the desktop on your Windows 10/Windows 11 machine.
 That way, you can find out the keyboard shortcuts for different apps and services, and eventually, start using them.
-To see the available shortcuts, press and hold the Windows key for a second.
-As soon as you do that, an overlay with the entire list of shortcuts specific to that app/service pops-up on your screen.

 Now, similar to how you can change settings for other utilities, Shortcut Guide also offers you a few options to configure to your preference.
 For instance, if you find the overlay hard to discern from the background, you can change its opacity.
 Likewise, you can also change the press duration for the trigger key before which the overlay appears to avoid accidental triggers.